JuliaAstro/JuliaAstro.github.io/src/ecosystem.md

 # [Ecosystem](@id eco)

-The joy of our community are the many packages available for wide use.
-Community Astronomy and Astrophysics packages for Julia.
+The joy of our community is the many astronomy and astrophysics packages available for wide use.
 Packages are separated by functionality and Julia's declarative package manager takes care of resolving dependencies.
 You get just the functionality you need, and smaller packages lead to more rapid development.

 ## Data I/O